abu-sithik/backstopJS-visual-regression-testing-automation/README.md

 ### What is Visual Regression Testing?

 > In a definition from more famous Wikipedia, Regression testing is re-running functional and non-functional tests to ensure that previously developed and tested software still performs after a change.
-In **Visual Regression Testing**, we're trying to run a test to verify the application is visually has no difference from its former or less developed state.
-So in visual regression testing, most of the time we're not going to test some sort of functionality that we've built.
+In **Visual Regression Testing**, we're trying to run a test to verify the application has no visual difference from its former or less developed state.
+So in visual regression testing(VRT), most of the time we're not going to test some sort of functionality that we've built.

-> Typically, the main use-case comes in a few different ways.
-One of them is just doing updates.
+> Typically, the main use-case of VRT comes in a few different ways.
+One of them is just doing updates for web app.
 When an application is getting an update(like upgrading internal libraries or security updates), we usually don't expect anything to be visually different.
 So, after an update application should look exactly the same and work exactly the same way before and after the update.
-So in visual regression testing, we make sure that everything is working fine before the update goes live.
+So in VRT, we make sure that everything is working fine before the code goes live.

-> Another possible use case is doing production sanity testing.
-So, after the code update in the production server, the application in the prod server should look exactly the same and work exactly the same way as dev or test environment.
+> Another possible use case is doing production/live sanity testing.
+So, after the prod server code update, the application in the prod server should look exactly the same and work exactly the same way as dev or test environment.

 > While doing visual regression manually, we might be able to catch very blatant differences, but it's really difficult for us to catch subtle differences and also performing testing repeatedly.
 That's where a tool like [BackstopJS](https://github.com/garris/BackstopJS) helps us to automatically highlight the differences between the two screenshots that will make our testing a much easier.